rust-in-blockchain/rust-in-blockchain/draft/RiB-Newsletter-#15-Aug-2020.md

 but where the specific computation performed is a secret.
 Like programable Zcash.

-Speaking of Zcash, the zkSNARK pioneers [announced their next-generation proof system][znext], called [Halo 2][halo2], which uses a new zkSNARK construction, [PLONK].
+Speaking of Zcash, the zkSNARK pioneers [announced their next-generation zero-knowledge proof system][znext], called [Halo 2][halo2], which uses a new zkSNARK construction, [PLONK].

 [znext]: https://electriccoin.co/blog/explaining-halo-2/